-Home » Portfolio » somnipax » Anti-snoring mouthpiece<br> somnipax guard
+Home » Portfolio » somnipax » Anti-snoring mouthpiece<br> somnipax guard large

 Anti-snoring mouthpiece

-somnipax guard
+somnipax guard large

-The somnipax guard anti-snoring mouthpiece is designed and approved for use in cases of positional obstructive sleep apnoea (POSA) and positional simple snoring (tongue-base snoring).
+The somnipax guard large anti-snoring mouthpiece is designed and approved for use in cases of positional obstructive sleep apnoea (POSA) and positional simple snoring (tongue-base snoring).

 The mouthpiece stands out for being exceptionally easy to adjust and use.
 This makes it an excellent option in both ENT practice and for independent fitting at home by the patient.

-• adaptable: adjust the width of the mouthpiece for an ideal fit and change the degree of advancement using the tensioning bands provided.
+• Adaptable: adjust the width of the mouthpiece for an ideal fit and change the degree of advancement using the tensioning bands provided.
 This means each patient can adjust the mouthpiece to their own jaw.

-• simple: all you need for fitting is hot water and a small bowl.
+• Simple: all you need for fitting is hot water and a small bowl.
 Fitting takes about 15 minutes in total, after which the mouthpiece is ready to use.

-• comfortable: the material is soft yet holds its shape.
+• Comfortable: the material is soft yet holds its shape.

 online order